Tom Hanks: Reputation and legacy

 Hanks is often compared to James Stewart, and has also frequently been referred to as "America's Dad".
 In 2013, when he was starring in Nora Ephron's Lucky Guy on Broadway, he had crowds of 300 fans waiting for a glimpse of him after every performance.
 This is the highest number of expectant fans post-show of any Broadway performance.

 Hanks is ranked as the fifth-highest all-time box office star in North America, with a total gross of over $4.9 billion at the North American box office, an average of $100.8 million per film.
 Worldwide, his films have grossed over $9.96 billion.
 Asteroid 12818 Tomhanks is named after him.

 In 2003, Hanks was voted Number 3 in Channel 4's countdown of the 100 Greatest Movie Stars of All Time, and he is number 22 on VH1's list of the "200 Greatest Pop Culture Icons of All Time".
 He was included on Forbes list of the top ten most powerful celebrities in the world, in 2000, 2002, and 2003.
 Hanks was the guest on BBC Radio 4's Desert Island Discs on May 8, 2016.
-In the process in the final minutes of the program, in which the guest chooses his/her favorite of the eight discs (pieces of music) just played, a book, and a luxury item, he chose Richard Strauss' Also sprach Zarathustra by the Vienna Philharmonic, A World Lit Only by Fire by William Manchester, and a Hermes 3000 typewriter and paper, respectively.
+In the process in the final minutes of the program, in which the guest chooses his/her favorite of the eight discs (pieces of music) just played, a book, and a luxury item, he chose Richard Strauss's Also sprach Zarathustra by the Vienna Philharmonic, A World Lit Only by Fire by William Manchester, and a Hermes 3000 typewriter and paper, respectively.

 Hanks was interviewed five times on WHYY-FM by Terry Gross on the radio show Fresh Air in Philadelphia.
 Topics included two segments on his lead role in Captain Phillips, a movie about the real life story of a ship's captain hijacked by Somali pirates.
 Two interviews are about the 12 part miniseries From Earth to the Moon, for which Hanks was executive producer and which was nominated for 17 Emmy Awards.
 The last interview segment comprises anecdotes shared by Hanks about his acting career.